Tracking Ovulation: A Pathway to Pregnancy Success

 Objective signs of ovulation include:

-Alternative Options to Ovulation Tracking
+Alternatives to Ovulation Tracking

 You may prefer not to be so regimented with ovulation tracking when attempting to conceive.
 If you and your partner have intercourse 2-3 times a week, ovulation tracking may not be necessary.
 As long as there are no underlying reproductive health issues.
 If you get periods consistently at the same time each month (for example, every 28 days, every 30 days, etc.) you are in the fortunate position to track your ovulation easily.
 To calculate ovulation, you would subtract 14 from the number of days in between the first day of their period.
 So, for instance, if you get your period every 29 days, you would subtract 14, which indicates you ovulate on cycle day 15.
+But if you're not seeing success, or your cycle varies in length, tracking becomes a more valuable tool.

 Ovulation Tracking Tools